peter88213/pywoo/docs/help-adv.md

 ## Warning!

-The \"advanced features\" are meant to be used by experienced OpenOffice/LibreOffice users only.
+The "advanced features" are meant to be used by experienced OpenOffice/LibreOffice users only.
 If you aren\'t familiar with **Calc** and the concept of **sections in Writer**, please do not use the advanced features.
 There is a risk of damaging the project when writing